 Energy Model

 An energy model is an information table including definitions of the processing speeds (in DMIPS) and levels of power consumption (in mW) of the individual CPUs in an SoC and thus depend on the characteristics of the SoC.
 This information table is used to schedule tasks.
 Accordingly, appropriate values must be specified in the table.
-Note that the patch set described in section 2 includes correction patch files for the energy models for use in WS 1.1 of the R-Car H3 and WS 1.0 of the R-Car M3-W. Use the settings in these files in your environment.
+Note that the patch set described in section 2 includes correction patch files for the energy models for use in version 1.1 of the R-Car H3 and version 1.0 of the R-Car M3-W. Use the settings in these files in your environment.

-For reference, sample settings (for WS1.1 of the R-Car H3) are given below.
+For reference, sample settings (for version 1.1 of the R-Car H3) are given below.
 Values here are not measured values, but are relative values derived from measurements.

 <1> Definitions of power consumption in the idle state for each cluster